floalex/ls-301/postit/README.md

     * `gem push newcreatefile.gem` to rubygem.org

 * Warning: Make sure the file name, gem name and the `include xxx` in model need to be all matched to make the gem works in the app
+  - If don't put "voteable" in front of the file and gem name, Rails couldn't find it in the app

+##22.
+Simple Admin
+  - Build a simple admin role so that only admins can create new categories.
+    * Add the authorization roles logic to the User model
+    * Modify the users table to add the roles
+    * Extract the aceess deny common codes to one method in controller